keesj/A10-OLinuXino-LIME-5510-Shield/hw_selection_board.rst

 The `BeagleBoard (TI) community`_ was one of the first real open source hardware platform.
 The documentation of the board in excellent and the SoC is VERY well documented and the community is professional.
+The device was there before the Raspberry Pi and starting the BeagleBone black the prices are comparable.

 Raspberry Pi
 ------------